10 Years is Enough!

 A unified 3-phase strategy to secure democratic transition.

-Phase 1: Organization & Expansion
+Organization & Expansion

-- Membership: Rapidly grow the N3T movement's core support base.
+- Grow the N3T core support base.

-- Structure: Establish formal local leadership and volunteer networks.
+- Establish local leadership networks.

-- Unification: Solidify the unified opposition front against the third term.
+- Solidify the unified opposition front.

-Phase 2: Sensitization & Engagement
+Sensitization & Engagement

-Phase 3: The Ultimate Mandate
+The Ultimate Mandate

-- Final Rallies: Decisive political rallies and massive public engagement.
+- Massive final rallies and engagement.

 Become A Member